libellux/Libellux-Up-and-Running/docs/radius/README.md

 ---
-title: FreeRADIUS Account Management Server
+title: Two-factor authentication w/ FreeRADIUS and YubiKey
 meta:
   - name: description
     content: The world's leading RADIUS server.
 The project includes a GPL AAA server, BSD licensed client and PAM and Apache modules.
 Full support is available from NetworkRADIUS.